Mushroom Farm Visits!

 Mushrooms are grown inside.
 This means that every second of the growing process can be managed and monitored carefully.
 At Quality Mushrooms, there are 9 mushroom growing rooms, all at different stages.
 Each room contains long trays of mushroom growing beds, all loaded with compost and are 6 levels high.

 Compost is the basis from where mushrooms grow.
 It's made up of a mix of wheat straw, chicken manure and gypsum - and it's here where the mushrooms get their nutrients and goodness from!
-All the compost that Quality Mushrooms uses is made on site, and once it's ready to use it is pasturised to make sure its safe for use.
+All the compost that Quality Mushrooms uses is made on site, and once it's ready to use it is pasturised to make sure it is safe for use.

 Once the compost is pasturised, it is mixed with mushroom 'spawn'.
 Spawn is grain that has been coated with mushroom mycelium (the basis of a mushroom), which then grows into the compost!